Competition between dimerization and vector chirality in the spin-$3/2$ $J_1$-$J_2$ Heisenberg chain with uniaxial single-ion anisotropy: Dimerized phases

 In Fig.~\ref{fig:BKT}, we use the ED and DMRG methods to compute $E_\text{g}$, $E_\text{LL}$ and $E_{\text{PD}/\text{SHD}}$ as a function of $J_2$ when $D$ is fixed.
 In the first step, we interpolate to find the quasicritical point $J^\text{BKT}_{2,\text{qc}}$, where two representative gap curves intersect, i.e., $\Delta_\text{LL} \left(J^\text{BKT}_{2,\text{qc}}\right) = \Delta_{\text{PD}/\text{SHD}} \left(J^\text{BKT}_{2,\text{qc}}\right)$, where $\Delta_\text{LL} \equiv E_\text{LL} - E_\text{g}$ and $\Delta_{\text{PD}/\text{SHD}} \equiv E_{\text{PD}/\text{SHD}} - E_\text{g}$.
 For example, for $L=2N=48$ and $D=0.5$, we get $J^\text{BKT}_{2,\text{qc}} \approx 0.352$ following a cubic interpolation, as shown in Fig.~\ref{fig:BKT}(a).
 It is worth noting that the low-lying excited energy levels can be labelled using the quantum numbers in DMRG for large $L$, if we employ the guiding information provided by the evolution tendency of the levels obtained from ED for small values of $L$, such as the levels $E_\text{LL}$ and $E_{\text{PD}/\text{SHD}}$.
 In the next step, we use a power-law function of $1/L^d$ to do data extrapolation to get the transition point $J^\text{BKT}_{2,\text{c}}$ in the TDL, as shown in Fig.~\ref{fig:BKT}(b), where the exponent $d$ is summarized in table~\ref{tab:exponent}.

 We can see that $d$ is very close to $2$, which is equal to the exponent for the BKT-type transition in the spin-$1/2$ $J_1$-$J_2$ chain~\cite{okamoto_1992_433_Fluiddimer, tzeng_2012_024403_Parity}.
 This suggests that two transition may be subsumed within a unified low-energy theoretical framework.
-Moreover, the maximum discrepancy between the $d$ value and $2$ implies a strong finite-size effect at $D=0.7$, which may be attributed to the competition between PD and SHD near the pseudo $1$st-order transition.
+Moreover, the maximum discrepancy between the $d$ value and $2$ implies a strong finite-size effect at $D=0.7$, which may be attributed to the competition between PD and SHD near the crossover.